jcreedcmu/pyoro/DESIGN.md

 ## Non-Goals

-- At least for now, I'm not planning on managing a repository of user-designed levels.
+- There are no current plans to manage a repository of user-designed levels, though I would like to invite collaboration somehow.